aodn/reporting/README.md

 * ANMN: 1/ Summary report too long; 2/ RT: Problem with time range + null site name.
 * ACORN: null station code for radials.
 Misspelling of Turquoise Coast site code
 * SOOP XBT NRT: Problem with time range.
-* FAIMMS: MYRWS site name.
+* FAIMMS: Problem with MYRWS site name.
+Should it be Myrmidon Reef instead?
 * ANFOG:  Problem with total numbers of platforms and deployments in the "OceanGliders" summary report